Jacob Green (pastor): College of New Jersey

 While Green was a devoted minister, he continued his studying, gaining a reputation for his general knowledge and his skill in Hebrew.
 He was a founding trustee of the College of New Jersey—now Princeton University—in 1748 and served as acting president for a period of eight consecutive months between Jonathan Edwards' death and the arrival of Samuel Davies.
 He resigned as trustee in 1764.

 In 1774, Green built and established a Latin school, where he taught at with eight others, including his son Ashbel.
 One of those he taught was Mahlon Dickerson, future governor and senator of New Jersey.

 Money issues

 Green complained of his salary as pastor being too little to sustain his family, leading to dissatisfaction and anger with his congregation.
 This necessitated his pursuing other jobs, like farming, speculating on real estate, and distilling.
+As was typical at the time for farmers in New Jersey at the time, but in contrast with his later public abolitionist stance, Green purchased a single slave to work his farm.
+However, the slave died around 1756 and Green could not afford to replace him, so eventually Green found tenants who would work his farm instead.
 When he purchased a gristmill, it angered members of his congregation and ignited a tense relationship.
 He eventually compromised, promising to consult with them prior to undertaking "secular" jobs.
 To resolve his money problems, they agreed to him becoming a physician, a common job for preachers.
 While he received no formal training, he learned from watching other doctors and studying medical textbooks.
 He would remain one for over thirty years.
 His efforts would resolve his debts and by the time of his death, his estate was valued at double the average estate in Hanover.